 At the beginning of February 2017 I started my transition to the ketogenic way of life.
-It happened all at once after reading Dr Sarah Myhilll’s latest book ‘Diagnosis and Treatment of Chronic Fatigue Syndrome and Myalgic Encephalitis’.
-Dr Myhill specialises in treating patients with ME/CFS and is well loved and trusted among the CFS community.
+It happened after reading just a part of Dr Sarah Myhilll's latest book 'Diagnosis and Treatment of Chronic Fatigue Syndrome and Myalgic Encephalitis'.
+Dr Myhill specialises in treating patients with ME/CFS and is well loved and trusted among the patient community.

 I stuck with it for 2 months before I decided to stop due to an allergic reaction to an unknown allergen.
-When I switched to keto I started eating things I didn’t usually eat, so it was bound to be something I had eaten causing the terrible itching all over my body.
+When I switched to keto I started eating things I didn't usually eat, so it was bound to be something I had eaten causing the terrible itching all over my body - or so I thought.

 Turns out my body probably has trouble eliminating histamine and some foods contain higher histamine levels than others.
 I simply had to modify my personal food list and was prescribed antihistamines to help eliminate the crazy itching.

 I took 3 weeks off the Ketogenic diet to figure things out and plan what my shopping list and meal plans would look like on a low histamine diet and then hopped back into Keto in May.
 During those three weeks, I went back to eating the average high carb diet most people eat and boy did I pay for it!

 My eczema came back within days, as did my joint pains and over the weeks my general pain increased to horrible levels.
 I had to start taking Naproxen again after being medication free for months.
 Apart from the pain, I also felt generally weaker and less energetic.
 Less clarity of mind with an increase in the dreaded brain fog.